This blog post was updated on September 21, 2022.

-Bust out your favorite wooly sweater, grab a cup of cocoa and get ready to take in one of nature’s most spectacular shows.
+Bust out your favorite wooly sweater, grab a hot cup of cocoa, and get ready to take in one of nature’s most spectacular shows.
 Yep, it’s already autumn.
 Are you looking forward to experiencing the most colorful season of the year?
 Us, too!
-That’s why you’ll love this list of where to go see the most colorful display of fall foliage around the U.S. So get your cameras ready because it’s time to go leaf-peeping!
+That’s why you’ll love our list of some of the most colorful displays of fall foliage around the U.S. So get your cameras ready because it’s time to go leaf-peeping!

 Maine is the wildest and most rustic of New England states.
 Rugged coastlines, a gazillion lakes, mighty mountains, and old-growth hardwood trees all add to the amazing scenery.
-Moosehead Lake, the mountain town of Bethel and Portland are but a few of the most scenic areas to see peak fall foliage.
-Also, side note: it’s best to book cheap flights to Maine a little earlier in Maine than the rest of the country given how far north it is.
+Moosehead Lake, the mountain town of Bethel, and Portland are but a few of the most scenic areas to see peak fall foliage.
+Also, side note: it’s best to book cheap flights to Maine a little earlier because that’s when the leaves are at their peak beauty.

 Great Lakes and great fall foliage!
-If you like scenic drives and small town charm, Michigan’s Upper Peninsula is an especially ideal destination for an autumn tour along its shoreline.
-And with nearly 20 million acres of forests there are plenty more seasonal sights to behold across the entire state.
+If you like scenic drives and small-town charm, Michigan is for you.
+The Upper Peninsula is an especially ideal destination for an autumn tour along the shoreline.
+And with nearly 20 million acres of forests, there are plenty of more seasonal sights to behold across the entire state.

 An unbelievably panoramic vista of majestic mountains with a fiery and vibrant foreground of forest is the vision that awaits autumn visitors to Big Sky Country’s Glacier National Park.